swape/js-book/src/pages/chapter1/5_functions.md

 ```

 This should log Greetings John in console.
-If you don't pass the second argument "Greetings" at all, you should get undefined John.
+If you don't pass the second argument **Greetings** at all, you should get undefined John.
 This happens when JavaScript can not find that value.
 Instead, it is setting the keyword `undefined` for that variable.

 Functions can access variables outside the scope but variables declared inside the function is only accessible within that function.
 Let us try one.